nickthename/RMG-K/README.md

 - Clicking Drop will stop emulation (if player 1 does it first, it will stop emulation for everyone.
 Everyone must still click drop
 - After all players drop, the room owner is able to restart emulation for everyone

 #### General Features
 - Timestamps
 - Direct Messaging (with colors)
--

-### NRage Input Similarities
+## Input
+### Yep, it's got raphnet support.

+### RMG-Input (pronounced Nrage)
-RMG-Input now uses independent per-axis scaling similar to the [USBtoN64v2](https://github.com/Ownasaurus/USBtoN64v2) adapter and N-Rage input plugin:
+RMG-Input was changed so it now uses independent per-axis scaling similar to the [USBtoN64v2](https://github.com/Ownasaurus/USBtoN64v2) adapter and N-Rage input plugin:
 - Configurable range slider (0-100%) with default 66% to match N-Rage
 - Linear scale: 100% = 127 (protocol max)
 - Per-axis deadzone handling instead of circular deadzone